crystal-bit/defending-todot/readme.md

 2. ➡️ **Ask for help** if you have any doubt.
    - Ask for help in the issue itself
    - Ask on the Discord server - https://discord.gg/SA6S2Db
-   - Ask during a livestream - [twitch.tv/crystal_bit](https://www.twitch.tv/crystal_bit) (feel free to ask in English, Spanish or Italian)
 3. ➡️ **Happy coding**!
 I hope you will learn a lot during the process!

 I hope these rules will help everyone having an enjoyable Hacktoberfest.

 ## How to appear in the game credits

-Before making a pull request, consider adding yourself to the [credits.gd](https://github.com/crystal-bit/hacktoberfest-2020/blob/master/scenes/credits.gd) script so that you will appear in the game credits!
+Before making a pull request, consider adding yourself to the `credits.gd` script so that you will appear in the game credits!

 ## Project conventions